Month of AI

 The next stop was running LLMs.
 I sudo pacman -S ollama

-the Phi-3 mini model.
-The model ran quickly and with a small memory footprint
+running the Phi-3 mini model.
+The model ran quickly and with a small

 I purchased an AMD card last year expecting to do no ML work on it.
 When models were able to run on the GPU, they ran pretty well.
 I was able to run a Q4 quantized Llama 3 8B model as 80 tokens/second; this is plenty fast.